 Smith Micro Software Earnings Preview

-Smith Micro Software (NAS: SMSI) didn't hit the Street's expectations last quarter, but investors hope that it will rebound this quarter.
-The company will unveil its latest earnings on Monday, Feb.
-20. Smith Micro Software designs, develops, and markets software products and services for the mobile industry.
+Investors are on the edge of their collective seats, hoping that Smith Micro Software (NAS: SMSI) will top analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday, August 2.
+Smith Micro Software designs, develops and markets software products and services for the mobile industry.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Smith Micro Software with eight of 10 analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Smith Micro Software with 11 of 15 analysts rating it hold.
 Analysts don't like Smith Micro Software as much as competitor Interactive Intelligence overall.
-Four out of eight analysts rate Interactive Intelligence a buy compared to two of 10 for Smith Micro Software.
-That rating hasn't budged in three months as analysts have remained steady in their opinion of the stock.
+Seven out of eight analysts rate Interactive Intelligence a buy compared to four of 15 for Smith Micro Software.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are strongly supporting the stock, with 97.3% awarding it an "outperform" rating.
-The greater community backs the All-Stars, as 96.1% give it a rating of "outperform."
-Fools have embraced Smith Micro Software and haven't been shy with their opinions lately, logging 282 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 97% giving it an "outperform" rating.
+The community at large concurs with the All-Stars with 96.1% awarding it a rating of "outperform."
+Fools are gung-ho about Smith Micro Software and haven't been shy with their opinions lately, logging 263 posts in the past 30 days.
 Even with a robust four out of five stars, Smith Micro Software's CAPS rating falls a little short of the community's upbeat outlook.

-Revenue has fallen for the past three quarters.
-The company's gross margin shrank by 18.2 percentage points in the last quarter.
-Revenue fell 62.9% while cost of sales fell 1.9% to $3.7 million from a year earlier.
+A year-over-year revenue decrease last quarter snaps a streak of three consecutive quarters of revenue increases.
+The company's gross margin shrank by 8.7 percentage points in the last quarter.
+Revenue fell 40.4% while cost of sales rose 1.2% to $3.8 million from a year earlier.